Callan Elliot

-Callan Rennie Elliot (born 7 July 1999) is a New Zealand professional footballer who plays as a right back for Wellington Phoenix.
+Callan Rennie Elliot (born 7 July 1999) is a New Zealand professional footballer who plays as a right back for A-League club Auckland FC and the New Zealand national football team.

 Club career

 Born in Scotland and emigrating to New Zealand as a young child, Elliot was educated at Nelson College and Rathkeale College.
 He began his career with hometown club Tasman United under the mentorship of teammate Paul Ifill, making his senior debut as a substitute against New Zealand Football Championship leaders Auckland City on 15 January 2017.
 Elliot became a regular starter in the 2017–18 season, where his appearances caught the attention of A-League side Wellington Phoenix.

 Wellington Phoenix

 Elliot signed a professional contract with Wellington Phoenix at the beginning of the following season, and made his debut as a substitute in an 8–2 win over Central Coast Mariners on 10 March 2019.

 Xanthi

 In September 2020, Elliot signed a three-year deal with Greek club Xanthi, coached by Australian Tony Popovic.